Need a quick oregano substitute? Here are the top 10 best alternatives with exact usage ratios for Italian, Mexican, pizza, and other dishes.

 So next time you open your spice drawer and find no oregano in sight, take a deep breath and grab one of these flavorful friends instead.
 Your dish will thank you, and so will your taste buds!

-Q: What’s the closest thing to oregano?
+What's the closest thing to oregano?

-Q: Can I skip oregano altogether?
+Can I skip oregano altogether in my recipe?